-Aspartame: Sold under the brand names Equal and NutraSweet, aspartame is not heat stable and so is usually used to sweeten diet beverages like soda.
+Aspartame: Sold under the brand names Equal and NutraSweet, aspartame isn't heat stable, so it's usually used to sweeten diet beverages like soda.
 It’s a highly processed sweetener made from amino acids, the building blocks of protein.
 Aspartame is around 200 times sweeter than cane sugar.

 Saccharin: Sold as Sweet ‘N Low, saccharin is a synthesized chemical with a taste that’s up to 500 times sweeter than cane sugar.

 Sucralose: Sold as Splenda, sucralose is sucrose that’s been molecularly combined with chlorine.
 Unlike aspartame, sucralose is heat stable and so can be used in baked goods and other cooked foods.
 It’s up to 600 times sweeter than regular sugar.